 The 2016 launch of Labs by London Midland

-In my experience and the experience of the companies that we’ve worked with to establish innovation labs – it’s often been hard, it’s sometimes felt like an up-hill battle, but it’s never failed.
-We’ve solved big gnarly problems for huge transportation companies, developed critical new revenue streams for entertainment businesses and entirely new business models for utilities companies.
+In our experience and the experience of the companies that we’ve worked with to establish innovation labs – it’s often been hard, it’s sometimes felt like an up-hill battle, but it’s never failed.
+We’ve solved big problems for huge transportation companies, developed critical new revenue streams for entertainment businesses and entirely new business models for utilities companies.

 But somewhere, they must be failing because Twitter says so.
 That’s because there are two types of innovation labs that corporations are building.
 The good and the bad.

-The good I’d define as:
+The good we’d define as:

 Shared spaces that are bringing corporate stakeholders, employees and customers together with innovation professionals, design thinkers and technology companies in order to develop breakthrough solutions to big problems.

 Startups and London Midland Teams mapping customer jobs to be done.

 The ones that are ineffective and unhelpful we’d define as: